ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Signature Algorithms Supported

-This is the list of digital signature algorithm supported by a gateway, with the base default being the NIST EDCSA standard.
+This is the list of digital signature algorithm supported by a gateway, with the base default being the NIST ECDSA standard.

 ### Message Signature

-This payload is the actual the EDCSA signature portion over a message.
+This payload is the actual the ECDSA signature portion over a message.